merang2050/uPolar/README.md

 ##  uPolar Visualization for TrapNo.
 10   :

-### No 1 to 8 represent  individual event onthe plot
+### No 1 to 8 represent  individual event on the plot

 ![ScreenShot](https://github.com/merang/uPolar/blob/master/explain.png)